informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

 # Developer Guide

 This is a guide for people who develop Chaise.
 Because this is not an exhaustive guide, consider looking through @johnpapa's [Angular 1 style guide](https://github.com/johnpapa/angular-styleguide/tree/master/a1) to understand the spirit and conventions of Angular development.
+We also have our own [Chaise style guide](https://github.com/informatics-isi-edu/chaise/blob/master/docs/dev-docs/style-guide.md), that explains the use of different libraries (bootstrap) and other HTML and CSS combinations.

 ## General